The Employment Law Review: Belgium

 Derogations giving rise to compensatory rest periods are:

 - work to which the normal working time limits cannot be applied;

 - preparatory and follow-up work;

 - work whose execution time cannot be determined;

 - exceptional increase of work;

 - work necessary because of unforeseen circumstances; and

 - work to deal with the threat of an accident or an accident that has occurred, or urgent repairs to machinery or equipment by employees of a third party.

 Apart from the rules concerning the granting of compensatory rest periods, particular instances in which the normal working time limits are exceeded also give rise to overtime payment as a supplement to the normal wage or salary.

-All work done in excess of the limits of nine hours a day and 40 hours a week (or lower limits determined by a collective agreement involving an effective reduction to the length of daily or weekly working time) give rise to entitlement to an overtime payment (that the first hour of overtime may be compensated only by rest).
+All work done in excess of the limits of nine hours a day and 40 hours a week (or lower limits determined by a collective agreement involving an effective reduction of daily or weekly working time) give rise to entitlement to an overtime payment (except the first hour of overtime, which may be compensated only by rest).
 The rate of overtime payment is 50 per cent extra for hours worked during the week, including on Saturdays, and 100 per cent extra for hours worked on Sundays or public holidays.
 Overtime payments must be calculated on the basis of ordinary remuneration (i.e., the average hourly wage that should be paid for the day or week when the employee did overtime).